 In the ordinary course of business, the financial position of the Company is routinely subject to certain market risks, notably the effects of changes in interest rates and foreign currency exchange rates.
-We manage our exposure to these market risks through our regular operating and financing activities.
+We manage our exposure to these market risks through our regular operating and financing activities and, when deemed appropriate, through the use of derivative financial instruments.
 As a result, the Company does not anticipate any material losses from these risks.
-The Company was not a party to any derivative financial instrument as of June 30, 2021 and 2020, respectively.
+We do not use derivatives for trading purposes, to generate income or to engage in speculative activity.